Responding to a cyber security incident

 A business continuity plan that outlines procedures to maintain patient care is essential.

-If your patients have a My Health Record they may be able to access relevant details on their phones.
+If your patients have a My Health Record, they may be able to access relevant details on their phones.

 If the appointments system has been lost, access to an appointment or day sheet printed the previous day should see you through the first 24 hours.
 However, if the system remains down patients may continue to turn up for appointments.
+Reception staff should take each patient’s details and note the time of the appointment in a manual diary.

 Retrieving patient information